 A single sub can’t cover all the points of the theater room with bass.
 I don’t want to get into super technical words about it.

 But understand it this way.
-A single sub sound will travel in the room and will reflect from walls.
+A single sub-sound will travel in the room and will reflect from the walls.
 When these reflected sounds collide with newly generated sound by sub.
-These collisions will result in a huge spike or zero bass points.
+These collisions will result in a huge spike or zero-bass points.
 These two points will be present throughout the room.

 A bass dead point can be identified by crawling all over the theater room and marking the points where you are experiencing lesser or no bass.

 In the presence of a single sub, you will have a bass in the room but the bass will not be smooth, cleaner, and tighter.

 Where to place a single sub?
 I will recommend placing it in the middle of the center channel speaker and one of the front speakers.
 The sub should be directly facing your and should be 2-3ft away from the wall.